Mississippi Christian University: Campus

-Mississippi College's main campus in Clinton is more than 80 acres.
-The Mississippi College School of Law is located in downtown Jackson.
+Mississippi Christian University's main campus in Clinton is more than 80 acres.
+The MC School of Law is located in downtown Jackson.

-Notable buildings at Mississippi College include its historic Provine Chapel, the oldest building on the Clinton campus, which opened in 1860.
+Notable buildings at Mississippi Christian University include its historic Provine Chapel, the oldest building on the Clinton campus, which opened in 1860.
 During the Civil War, U.S. General Ulysses S. Grant used it as a hospital for his wounded troops and reports say it was also used as a stable for his horses.
+Provine Chapel was listed on National Register of Historic Places in 2026.

 Opened in 1926, Alumni Hall houses a gymnasium and a pool.
 Built in 1948, Nelson Hall serves as the university's administration building and contains Swor Auditorium, the venue for musical performances.
 Aven Hall houses the recitals at the Jean Pittman Williams Recital Hall and some theatre performances in the Aven Little Theater.
 The Samuel Marshall Gore Galleries hosts fine art exhibitions.

 The A.E.
 Wood Coliseum is used for MC Choctaws basketball games and is the site for university graduations.
 Self-Hall houses the MC School of Business and Lowrey Hall, the former MC library, and the School of Education.
 The Leland Speed Library houses its Learning Resources Center which includes studios for the Department of Communication.
 The 20,000-square-foot Royce Medical Science Center, named in honor of President Emeritus Lee G. Royce, opened in January 2013.
 The 106,000-square-foot Baptist Healthplex contains a gym and medical offices.
 The Healthplex is also the home of MC's Physician Assistant Program.
 Cockroft Hall houses the nursing and kinesiology departments.
-The 8,500-seat Robinson-Hale Stadium is the home field for MC Choctaws football games and track meets on the Clinton campus.
+The 8,500-seat Robinson-Hale Stadium is the home field for MC Choctaws track meets on the Clinton campus.

 University Place residence halls opened in August 2015 to accommodate 189 students.
 Cost of the eight modern brick units was $16 million.
 The facilities were the first new residence hall construction in nearly 20 years on the Clinton campus.

 The Rhoda Royce Prayer Garden is named in the honor of the wife of retired President Lee Royce.
 It contains fountains and rocks with scriptures from the Bible.
 The MC Dyslexia Center was expanded in January 2019 to include additional rooms to evaluate children with the learning disability, and other offices.